TI-Tokyo/riak-docs-fork/content/riak/cs/2.0.1/cookbooks/configuration/reference.md

 <code>put_concurrency</code>
 </td>
 <td>
-he number of threads inside of Riak CS that are used to write blocks to Riak
+The number of threads inside of Riak CS that are used to write blocks to Riak
 </td>
 <td>